jundalisay/superblist/content/en/research/indian/gospel/chapter-18d.md

 Saturday, January 5, 1884

-It was the twenty-third day of M.'s stay with Sri Ramakrishna.
-M. had finished his midday meal about one o'clock and was resting in the nahabat when suddenly he heard someone call his name three or four times.
+It was the 23rd day of M.'s stay with Sri Ramakrishna.
+M. had finished his midday meal about 1PM and was resting in the nahabat when suddenly he heard someone call his name three or four times.
 Coming out, he saw Sri Ramakrishna calling to him from the verandah north of his room.

 M. saluted the Master and they conversed on the south verandah.

 MASTER: "I want to know how you meditate.
 When I meditated under the bel-tree I used to see various visions clearly.
 One day I saw in front of me money, a shawl, a tray of sandesh and two women.
 I asked my mind, 'Mind, do you want any of these?'
 I saw the sandesh to be mere filth.
 One of the women had a big ring in her nose.
 I could see both their inside and outside-entrails, filth, bone, flesh, and blood.

 The mind did not want any of these-money, shawl, sweets, or women.
 It remained fixed at the Lotus Feet of God.